nealcrook/nascom/README.md

-# Nascom
+# NASCOM

-Software, utilities and documentation for the Z80-based Nascom computers.
+Software, utilities and documentation for the Z80-based NASCOM computers.

-* PolyDos - code and documentaton for this excellent Nascom operating-system
+* PolyDos - code and documentaton for this excellent NASCOM operating-system
+* ROM - NASCOM ROM images (monitors etc), most including source code
-* converters - scripts for manipulating Nascom disk and binary images
+* converters - scripts for manipulating NASCOM disk and binary images
+* doc
+  * NASCOM 1 RAM expansion (tested)
+  * NASCOM 2 RAM expansion (untested)
 * gm808_eprom_programmer - code, photos and documentation for this 2708/2716 EPROM programmer
-* hw_sim - verilog simulation of the Nascom 1 video sub-system
+* hw_sim - verilog simulation of the NASCOM 1 and NASCOM 2 video sub-systems
-* docs
-  * Nascom 1 RAM expansion (tested)
-  * Nascom 2 RAM expansion (untested)
+* m5 - a very simple "high-level language"
+* nascom 4 - a NASCOM re-imagined for the 21st-century FPGA age
+* programs - miscellaneous code
+* ps2kbd - unfinished attempt to use an arduino to interface a PS/2 keyboard to the NASCOM
 * sdcard - Arduino-based SDcard storage.
 There are 2 versions:
   * A version that connects to the serial port instead of a tape recorder, and works with NAS-SYS tape commands
   * A version that connects to the PIO, with all supporting software to run PolyDos and to extract data from your old floppies